triplebob/emis-xml-convertor/README_STREAMLIT.md

 # EMIS XML to SNOMED Translator - Streamlit Version

-A web application that translates EMIS XML files to SNOMED codes using CSV lookup tables.
+A web application that translates EMIS XML files (which use an EMIS specific GUID placeholder) to their native SNOMED codes!
 Perfect for enterprise environments where executables cannot be run.

 ## 🚀 Live Demo